react-native-maps/react-native-maps/docs/installation.md

 You have to link dependencies with rnpm and re-run the build:

-1. `react-native link`
+1. `react-native link react-native-maps`
 1. `react-native run-ios`

 ### On Android:

 1. Be sure to have `new MapsPackage()` in your `MainApplication.java` :
-   >This step is not necessary if you ran "react-native link"
+   >This step is not necessary if you ran "react-native link react-native-maps"

    ```
    import com.airbnb.android.react.maps.MapsPackage;